IamTheFij/minitor-go/README.md

 ## What does it do?

-Minitor accepts a YAML configuration file with a set of commands to run and a set of alerts to execute when those commands fail.
-It is designed to be as simple as possible and relies on other command line tools to do checks and issue alerts.
+Minitor accepts an HCL configuration file with a set of commands to run and a set of alerts to execute when those commands fail.
+Minitor has a narow feature set and instead follows a principle to outsource to other command line tools when possible.
+Thus, it relies on other command line tools to do checks and issue alerts.
+To make getting started a bit easier, Minitor includes a few scripts to help with common tasks.

 ## But why?